ombulabs/blog/_posts/2016-02-24-session-user-flow.markdown

 author: "schmierkov"
 ---

-Sessions provide you a nice little data storage feature where the application does not need to get the informations directly from the database.
-So you do not have to persist data in your database and can easily store info to a user on the fly.
+Sessions provide you a nice little data storage feature where the application does not need to get the information directly from the database.
+So you do not have to persist data in your database and can easily store info about the user on the fly.
 This is a nice way to enhance the user experience on your page.

 Let's say that you want to show some users a new fancy sign up form and the rest the old form.
 If you store the version of the sign up form in a session variable, you don't need to persist this info in your database.